ckgardner25/curriculum/Lab_Equipment/Soldering/README.md

 # Soldering Overview
 Soldering is the process of melting a metal flux to connect metal surfaces in our case for electrical connection.
 The soldering iron is heated between 660-750 degrees Farenheit to melt the flexible flux wire into a liquid that will blind to metal joints.
 As it cools it becomes a hard metallic surface that should appear shiny chrome if heated enough that will conduct electricity efficiently.
-Through this guide we will explore different types of solder, soldering joints, and prepping a soldering iron.
+Through this guide we will explore different types of solder, how to solder, soldering joints, and prepping a soldering iron.

 ## Solder
 **Health Hazard: NEVER PUT SOLDER WIRE IN YOUR MOUTH, ALWAYS WASH YOUR HANDS AFTER USE, USE IN WELL VENTILATED AREAS**.